PJ789/Syonara/README.md

 ### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit

-A simple Neopixel strip replaces the original LEDs.
+A simple 9 Neopixel strip (taken from a 144 pixels/meter strip) replaces the original LEDs.
 A piece of insulating tape under the LEDs avoids shorts.

 The Syonara firmware sets the correspondng LED colours for each status indication.